EmotionFever/crack-program/README.md

 # Crack program for Boonzi

 Program that allows you to access premium features of a program called Boonzi.
-My program as a GUI where you only have to ckick a button for the program to start.
+My program as a GUI where you only have to click a button for the program to start.

 ### Simple Overview of how the crack was made

 I opened Boonzi for the first time and, after searching in the whole files of the program, I found a '.swf' file that caught my attention due to its size.
 I searched for how to decompile a '.swf' file and I found JPEXS Free Flash Decompiler.
 I opened the '.swf' file of Boonzi and it decompiled smoothly on JPEXS.
 It decompiled to something very similar to assembly.
 I searched in all the files and folders and after a lot of trial and error, I found  a handler that had a variable that after I activated it to true it cracked the program.
 After that I found a way to disable auto-updated on the app.
-Made a GUI for the app.
+Finally, I made a GUI for the app.
 And finished.

 ## Getting Started